-There are two ponds inside Steel works viz.
-Upper Cooling Pond (UCP) and Lower Cooling Pond (LCP), which stores and harvest available surface run off along with cooling water of the units, from which it is being used to meet the water requirement of plant operations.
+Upper Cooling Pond (UCP) and Lower Cooling Pond (LCP) are available in the plant premises, which stores and harvest available surface run off along with cooling water of the units, from which it is being used to meet the water requirement of plant operations.
 Rainwater harvesting structures in different office buildings have been provided inside the plant area.